vishnu55510/Flipkart_laptop/README.md

 - `machine_learning_models.ipynb`: Jupyter notebook demonstrating the implementation and evaluation of machine learning models for price forecasting.
 - `requirements.txt`: Text file listing the required Python packages and dependencies.

+This README file provides an overview of the project, its key components, usage instructions, data sources, contribution guidelines, license information, and acknowledgments.
+Feel free to customize it further based on your specific project deta

 ## Usage

 1. Clone the repository to your local machine: